vivekmunde/duxact/README.md

 `connectDispatch` can be used instead of `connect` when a component only needs to dispatch actions and does not need to consume the state.

+##### Arguments
+1. `mapDispatchToProps`: A function which receives the `dispatch` function to dispatch the actions.
+This function should return an object of actions, actions responsible for updating the application state.
+These actions are nothing but functions which are passed as props to the component.

 ```
 import { connectDispatch } from 'duxact';
 ...